-Vibration monitoring inside sensitive rooms are to be conducted using Bruel & Kjaer 3680 terminals using Bruel & Kjaer 3680 terminals using Bruel & Kjaer 8380 tri-axial geophones.
+Vibration monitoring inside sensitive rooms are to be conducted using Bruel & Kjaer 3680 terminals using Bruel & Kjaer 8380 tri-axial geophones.

 The monitors are to be set to send an SMS message when alert levels have reached 75% of the vibration criteria at the location of the geophone.